develprr/metamatic-blog/_posts/2023-03-18-whole-lotta-zippin-goin-on.markdown

 ]
 ```

-To further modernize this algorithm, consider applying solo-assignment,
+To further modernize this algorithm, consider applying the *shuffle* method to get
-one-to-many or many-to-many relationships, girls-only lists, boys-only pattern matching
-and even more!
+some follow-up randomization and vibes, one-to-many or many-to-many relationships and even more!

 ## Do the dot